mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 title: Considerations of a Bag Data Structure
 ---

-I wanted to write a post about the details to consider when implementing a simple data structure in C.
+I wanted to write a post about the details considered when implementing a simple data structure in C.  Here goes...

 A Bag data structure stores a collection of unordered, non-unique items.
 It differs from an Array (which stores ordered, non-unique items) and a Set (which stores unordered, unique items).
-A Bag can be used in place of an Array since the order of a collection is rarely important.
+A Bag can be used in place of an Array where the order of the collection not important.
 For instance, a graph node's children have no specific order and could be stored in a Bag.

-The implementation of a Bag is essentially the same as an Array except the remove operation is constant and can change the item order.
-In an Array removing an element requires items to be "copied down" to fill the gap left by the removed item and maintain the item order.
-Removing the 0th element in an Array of 1,000,000 items causes 999,999 items be moved.
-A Bag, on the other hand, has no order constraint so the 999,999th item can simply be moved into the 0th index.
+A Bag performs much the same as an Array except the remove operation is constant and may change item order.
+For an Array removing an element requires "copying down" items to fill the gap to maintain item order.
+Removing the 0th element of a 1,000,000 item Array causes 999,999 items be moved.
+A Bag, on the other hand, has no order constraint so the 999,999th item is simply be moved into the 0th index.

-A simple bag implementation using an array.
+Here is a simple unstrcutured Bag implementation using an array.

 {% highlight c %}
 // bag implementation over an array